felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 ```
 r = radius of the wheels [m]: 20.5mm
 d = distance between the wheels [m]: 52mm
-a = distance from the center of the wheels to the point of interest [m]: 50mm
 ```

 You can use the pieces of code below to initialize the encoder sensors and to read encoder values in the main loop of your program: